-Purpose and Need 1.2
+1.2 Purpose and Need

-The Phase 2 actions described in this Draft EIS/R tier from the 2007 Final EIS/R and consist of projectlevel implementation of the SBSP Restoration Project for some areas of the Reserve.
-Phase 2 also includes options for incorporating some non-Reserve areas into the project planning and design through collaboration with the entities that own those areas (more detail on this is in Section 1.5, below).
-Proposed Phase 2 actions are intended to move toward achieving the overall purpose and need, goal, and objectives developed for the SBSP Restoration Project as a whole.
-The purpose and need, goal, and objectives were developed for the 2007 Final EIS/R by the SBSP PMT with input from the Stakeholder Forum, Science Team, and Regulatory and Trustee Agency Group.
+The Phase 2 actions described in this Final EIS/R tier from the 2007 EIS/R for the SBSP Restoration Project and consist of project-level implementation of the SBSP Restoration Project for some areas of the Refuge.
+Phase 2 also includes options for incorporating some non-Refuge areas into the project planning and design, though collaboration with the cities and private entities that own those areas (more detail on this is in Section 1.5, below).
+Phase 2 would implement actions to move toward achieving the overall purpose and need, goal, and objectives developed for the SBSP Restoration Project as a whole.
+The purpose and need, goal, and objectives were developed for the 2007 EIS/R by the SBSP PMT with input from the Stakeholder Forum, Science Team, and Regulatory and Trustee Agency Group.
 As such, Phase 2 has the same purpose and need, goal, and objectives as the SBSP Restoration Project as a whole.